-Schools make a contribution for different programmes of the Award that they choose to participate in with an annual cap that differs based on need.
-There are discounts on the programmes for Olive Branch Schools.
-Some programmes have no cost attached at all e.g. creating a display.
+There is no sign up cost and schools make a contribution for different programmes of the Award that they choose to participate in with an annual cap that differs based on need.
+Many programmes have no cost attached at all e.g. creating a display.